Difference between JFET and BJT

 • JFET has a small gain-bandwidth product while in BJT bandwidth is greater than FET.

-• JFET has no offset voltage, so it work better as a switch or chopper, BJT has always an offset voltage before switching.
+• JFET has no offset voltage, so it works better as a switch or chopper, BJT has always an offset voltage before switching.

 • BJT is bigger than FET.